Spanish prosecutor seeks charges against deposed Catalan leaders

-Barcelona, Spain (CNN)Spain's state prosecutor is seeking charges against deposed Catalan leader Carles Puigdemont and others in his dissolved government after the regional Parliament unilaterally declared independence last week.
+Barcelona, Spain (CNN)Spain's state prosecutor is seeking charges of rebellion and sedition against Catalan leaders involved in the region's disputed independence bid.

-The prosecutor, Jose Manuel Maza, said the leaders would face court for rebellion and sedition.
-He did not name those implicated, but a prosecutor's office document named Puigdemont as among those to face court.
+The prosecutor, Jose Manuel Maza, said he would seek to charge a range of senior Catalan figures including deposed President Carles Puigdemont and his cabinet, after the regional parliament voted to issue a unilateral declaration of independence last week.

 The announcement came as civil servants in Catalonia returned to work under the Spanish government's control, following a week of political upheaval.